nxtrace/NTrace-V1/README.md

 # You can also specify the default IP database by setting an environment variable
 export NEXTTRACE_DATAPROVIDER=ipinfo

+# You can set the IP2Location.io API key using an environment variable.
+# Signup for a free API key at http://www.ip2location.io/pricing
+NEXTTRACE_IP2LOCATION_TOKEN=YOUR_API_KEY_HERE
 ```

 `NextTrace` supports mixed parameters and shortened parameters